Mordell-Weil group as Galois modules: Descent for Mordell-Weil and Selmer groups

 \section{Descent for Mordell-Weil and Selmer groups}

-We now pass to studying global extensions and gather the tools to study how the Galois group of a finite extension acts on the Mordell-Weil group and on the Selmer group.
+We pass to studying global extensions and gather the tools to investigate how the Galois group of a finite extension acts on the Mordell-Weil group and on the Selmer group.

 Let $k$ now be a number field and let $K/k$ be a finite extension with Galois group $G$.
 Let $E/k$ be an elliptic curve and let $p$ be an odd prime.